Truck entering customs.

-Although free from customs duty, Section 321 low-value shipments remain subject to oversight by U.S. Customs and Border Protection (CBP).
-By requiring the electronic filing of necessary documents, Entry Type 86 allows CBP to ensure regulatory requirements are met while expediting clearance.
+Although free from customs duty, Section 321 low-value shipments remain subject to oversight by CBP.
+Entry Type 86 requires electronic filing of the necessary import documents.
+This allows CBP to ensure regulatory requirements are met while expediting clearance.

 Entry Type 86 also provides expedited entry for certain low-value shipments subject to Partner Government Agency (PGA) requirements, like toothbrushes.
 Because they enter the body, toothbrushes must be cleared by the Food and Drug Administration.
 Failure to obtain approval by the necessary PGA can lead to delays or even rejected shipments.